obonaventure/cnp3/book-2nd/protocols/ssh.rst

 The second point is that the server authenticates not only the result of the Diffie Hellman exchange but also a hash of all the information sent and received during the exchange.
-This is important to prevent :item:`downgrade attacks`.
+This is important to prevent :term:`downgrade attacks`.
 A `downgrade attack` is an attack where an active attacker modifies the messages sent by the communicating hosts (typically the client) to request the utilisation of weaker encryption algorithms.
 Consider a client that supports two encryption schemes.
 The